moramadan98/phoneBook/README.md

 ## Running the tests

 ### Build and run

 Intro message when you run the program showing your options in the program and you have to choose.
 ![Build and run](https://i.ibb.co/YXx0Hs4/image.png)

 ### 1- Add new contact

 In this option we add new contact in the program and the program store it in your storage (Don't Worry if the program is close.
 We store Every thing for you)
+First we enter the name of the contact (Notice that: maximum name length is 50) then you enter the number (Notice that: maximum number length is 50)

 ![Add new contact](https://i.ibb.co/r5pXtbz/image.png)